Ping Health Monitor

 This article covers the specific configuration for ping health monitor type.
 Refer Overview of Health Monitors article for general monitor information, implementation, and other monitor types.

 Avi Vantage Service Engines will send an ICMP ping to the server.
 This monitor type is generally very fast and lightweight for both Service Engines and the server.
-However, the ping can drop a packet and fail.
+However, it is not uncommon for ping to drop a packet and fail.
 Ensure that Failed Checks field is set to at least 2.
-This monitor type does not test the health of the application, so it generally works best when applied in conjunction with an application specific monitor for the pool.
+This monitor type does not test the health of the application, so it generally works best when applied in conjunction with an application specific monitor for the Pool.

 Note: ICMP rate limiters can prevent Service Engines from aggressively checking the server health via ping.
 This may be caused by an intermediate network firewall or rate limits set up on the server itself.

 Configuring General Monitor

 - Send Interval - Frequency at which the health monitor initiates a server check, in seconds.